mike-uffelman/weather-app/README.md

 ## About The Project

+This is a weather app project built to practice and showcase skills.
+It uses many packages including OpenWeather API, Leaflet, and OpenStreetMap.
+Under the hood, it's a Model-View-Controller(MVC) architecture utilizing modules and parcel.js to implement the build.
+[Demo the app here](https://main--cranky-booth-057572.netlify.app/).

-This is a weather app, the user provides a location and the app retrieves and displays the current weather, current weather map, hourly forecast, weekly forecast, and current weather alerts.
+The user provides a location and the app retrieves and displays the current weather, current weather map, hourly forecast, weekly forecast, and current weather alerts.

 The user is able search for locations via text input (e.g. "london, gb" or "reno, nv, us" - state only required for USA) or by selecting a location on the map in the search form.

-The user can also bookmark a location for ease of lookup, which will be stored in the local storage of your browser.
+The user can also bookmark a location for ease of lookup, which will be stored in the local storage of the browser.

 <br><br>